mikedilger/gossip/README.md

 - [x] **Seeing other people's posts**
     - [x] **Follow people** by user@domain (NIP-05) or by public key (hex or bech32) plus a relay where they can be found, or by finding them in the feed, clicking their avatar, and choosing to follow them on their page... and unfollow people.
-    - [x] **See a feed of posts from people you follow** including avatars and other user metadata, and reactions to these posts.
+    - [x] **See a feed of posts from people you follow** including avatars and other user metadata, and NIP-05 verification, as well as reactions to posts.
     - [X] **See threads related to a post** including ancestors and replies, although it may not be working as good as it will eventually work just yet.
     - [X] **See a list of posts of a person** on their person page
     - [X] **An ability to query relays for missing referred-to events** by pressing a button.
+    - [X] **Replies** to your posts in it's own feed page.
 - [x] **Creting content**
     - [x] Generating a key that is kept securely within the client encrypted under a password that you need to unlock it every time you start the client.
     - [x] Generate or import (hex or bech32) a private key (your identity) (also kept under a password)